Fatal accidents and destroyed homes: a powerful snow storm and tornado covered the USA

 New York City's Central Park received more than 17 inches (6 cm) of rain early Thursday morning, the service said.

-“There was more snowfall than in the entire 2019-2020 winter season - then it was 4,8 inches (12 cm),” the report said.
+“More snow fell than in the entire 2019-2020 winter season – then there was 4,8 inches (12 cm),” the report says.

 Heavy snow on Wednesday December 16 caused a 27-car crash on the Henry Hudson Bridge, NYPD Lieutenant Thomas Antonetti told CNN.